pyserial/pyserial/pyserial/documentation/pyserial.rst

 Requirements
 ============
 - Python 2.3 or newer, including Python 3.x
-- ctypes extensions on Windows (is in standard library since Python 2.5+)
+- ctypes extension on Windows (is in standard library since Python 2.5+)
 - "Java Communications" (JavaComm) or compatible extension for Java/Jython